marcalva/go_enr/README.md

 ## Functions

 With the GO data downloaded above, you can use the functions to test for enrichment based on a gene set.
+To read in the anntoations, use the function `read_GO` in the `R/read.R` file.

 The function `fet_go` is used to test enrichment of a set of genes using a Fisher's Exact Test (FET).
+This function is in the `R/enrich.R`.

 ```R
 go_dat <- read_GO(dir_go="data/ref/GO/", species="human")